 This page only applies to CE product manufacturers and chip developers.
-Vendors and Suppliers should visit the Vendors and Suppliers Info page for more information.
+Test Tool Service Provider Vendors (companies that provide test evaluation and diagnostic services to CE devices) and Cable/Dongle Suppliers should visit the Vendors and Suppliers Info page for more information.

 TESTING: To participate in CEA-861 PlugFest21, companies must have prototype or production level product(s) available for interoperability testing, and must agree to test their products with product(s) provided by at least one other CEA-861 PlugFest21 Participant.

 To help you prepare for the online registration process, please review the below information and prepare your responses in advance.
 It is important that you have accurate information about your device before you attempt to register online.

 3 device types have been identified to participate in this event: